realodix/urlhub/readme.md

 **Warning: Plur is still under development.**

 Plur is a free, open-source and easy-to-use but powerful URL shortener.
-It allows you to host your own URL shortener, and to brand your URLs.
-Plur is especially easy to use, and provides a modern, themable feel.
+It allows you to host your own URL shortener, and gives you many useful features.

 ### Features
-* URL Shortener
+* URL Shortener.
-* Customized short URL's(ex: example.com/laravel)
+* Customized short URL's(ex: example.com/laravel).
+* QR code generator for each short link.
+* Sortable list of shortened URLs.
 * Written in PHP and Laravel 5.7.
 * Datatables with server-side processing.
 * Modern and simple interface.